 Not all our furniture is making the trip.
 To our ex-neighbors’ (and our) benefit, we sold our bedroom dressers/nightstands, dining table/chairs, and a few other pieces.
 But you’ll soon recognize some familiar furniture from our Eichler days.
 That said, these most recent memories are devoid of any furniture –another strange reversal, echoing our early days in Sacramento.

 We had a while to get used to the idea of leaving, having sold then rented-back our Eichler for the last few months.
 When the time came to go, we were okay with it.
 The magnitude of managing a move across the pond (plus Fog’s ordeal) took our minds elsewhere.
 Ultimately, we were sad to leave, and there were some tears.
-This wasn’t helped by multiple neighbours showing-up to see us off…but we really appreciated the gesture.
+This wasn’t helped by multiple neighbours showing-up to see us off…but we appreciate the gesture.
 And we’re happy how this chapter closed.

 I failed to finish this post on the plane –the lure of Virgin Upper Class indulgence got in the way.
 We justified the upgrade thanks to our six overweight suitcases.
 And it being a one-way trip.
 So, now we’re back in Cheltenham, where we lived previously.
 A spa town in the Cotswolds, known for its well-preserved Regency and Victorian architecture.
 Certainly no mecca for modernism…in fact, you’ll see more red postboxes than modernist houses (this one in our new neighbourhood).